Brotherscodes/Cryptocurrencies/README.md

 ## Reducing Data Dimensions and Creating a 2D model using PCA:

+A scatter plot was created to show cryptocurrencies grouped in their class.

     # Create a hvplot.scatter plot using x="TotalCoinsMined" and y="TotalCoinSupply".
     plot_df.hvplot.scatter(
             x='TotalCoinsMined',